Owusu-Ankomah: Career

-Beginning in 1979 he embarked on a series of journeys to Europe, making contact with European artists and galleries.
-Since 1986, Owusu-Ankomah has lived in the city of Bremen in Germany.
-Owusu-Ankomah is also recognized as an expatriated artist due to his journey to Germany.
+Beginning in 1979, he embarked on a series of journeys to Europe, making contact with European artists and galleries.
+From 1986, Owusu-Ankomah lived in the city of Bremen in Germany.
+He was also recognized as an expatriated artist due to his journey to Germany.

-The Asanteman system of adinkra signs provides recurring motifs for the artist's large canvases.
-He re-interprets their symbolism in the context of gallery art, while retaining much of their original meaning.
-Owusu-Ankomah's recent paintings deal with scientific, technological, metaphysical and spiritual facts and truths.
+The Asanteman system of adinkra signs provided recurring motifs for the artist's large canvases.
+He re-interpreted their symbolism in the context of gallery art, while retaining much of their original meaning.
+Owusu-Ankomah's paintings dealt with scientific, technological, metaphysical and spiritual facts and truths.
 The evolution of the human, consciousness, the nonlocality of the soul and its eternal progression.
-He believes emphatically that there has been other ancient highly advanced civilizations before Egypt who were adepts in sacred geometry which he uses in his work.
-He has recognized and presented in his latest works more crop circles, his way of bearing witness to the truth underlying the fact that we are not alone in the universe, that we have been visited and are still being visited.
-Between 2004 and 2008 he cultivated the lifestyle of a hermit, reflecting, meditating and researching, coining the word Microcron.
-He had discovered, as he has said and says, the ultimate symbol, the symbol of symbols, with its accompanying theory and philosophy that he also calls the Microcron.
+He believed emphatically that there has been other ancient highly advanced civilizations before Egypt who were adepts in sacred geometry, which he used in his work.
+He recognized and presented in his latter works more crop circles, his way of bearing witness to the truth underlying the fact that we are not alone in the universe, that we have been visited and are still being visited.
+Between 2004 and 2008, he cultivated the lifestyle of a hermit, reflecting, meditating and researching, coining the word Microcron.
+He had discovered, as he said, the ultimate symbol, the symbol of symbols, with its accompanying theory and philosophy that he also called the Microcron.

-Looking at some of "his strongest pieces, which have historically been black-and-white, he pushes the relationship between the figures and the symbols further.
+A 2025 article in Nka journal noted that, looking at some of "his strongest pieces, which have historically been black-and-white, he pushes the relationship between the figures and the symbols further.
 He also uses two figures rather than one, generating a sense of energy and depth.
 But some recent paintings included in this exhibition (MICROCRON BEGINS) show a dramatic shift into color, an emphasis on tone rather than line, and a more hierarchical composition.
 These works seem transitional, as if he is feeling his way toward pieces that are more spacious, sparse, and potentially introspective.
 Now that he is in his fifties, there is a synthesis in his thought that is looking for new outlets in his visual work.
-But one hopes he won’t leave the linear strength and dynamism of his black-and-white compositions behind."
+But one hopes he won't leave the linear strength and dynamism of his black-and-white compositions behind."

-Owusu-Ankomah has exhibited throughout Germany as well as internationally in Britain and the US, Europe, South Africa, South America and Asia.
+Owusu-Ankomah exhibited throughout Germany, as well as internationally in Britain and the US, Europe, South Africa, South America and Asia.
+He collaborated with designer Giorgio Armani on a line of clothing for the Red Campaign.